mahaloz/ctf-wiki-en/docs/misc/archive/zip.md

 **Step 2, analyze the crack method**

-we found that the extracted file and the `Desktop.zip` contain the same `readme.txt` file, where it's size is greater than `12 bytes`.
+We found that the extracted file and the `Desktop.zip` contain the same `readme.txt` file, where it's size is greater than `12 bytes`.
 The `CRC32` value of extracted `readme.txt` file is the same as the one in `Desktop.zip`.

-Base on those information, we can safely guess the extracted `readme.txt` file is the plaintext of encrypted `readme.txt` in `Desktop.zip`.
+Base on that information, we can safely guess the extracted `readme.txt` file is the plaintext of encrypted `readme.txt` in `Desktop.zip`.

 ![compare](./figure/compare.png)